boltops-tools/lono/docs/_docs/tutorial-edit-template.md

   NoLoadBalancer: !Equals [ !Ref CreateLoadBalancer, "false" ]
 ```

-The rest of the the template uses these 2 new conditions to determine whether or not to create a Load Balancer.
+The rest of the template uses these 2 new conditions to determine whether or not to create a Load Balancer.
 For Properties, the use of the conditions look something like this:

 Before: